Skip to main content

 Two halves, one plugin

-A single manifest.yaml declares both halves.
-Either half is optional.
+A single manifest.yaml declares up to two halves.
+Either half is optional, so a plugin can ship agent-only, GCS-only, or both.

-• Agent half (Python): runs as a supervised subprocess on the drone. cgroup-enforced CPU, RAM, and PID limits.
-Talks to the host over a Unix domain socket using msgpack.
+• Agent half runs as a supervised subprocess on the drone or ground station, with cgroup-enforced CPU, RAM, and PID limits.
+It talks to the host over a Unix domain socket using length-prefixed msgpack frames, gated by an HMAC capability token.
+You write the agent half in Python (runtime: python) or Rust (runtime: rust).
+Both speak the same wire to the same host.

-• GCS half (TypeScript): runs in a sandboxed iframe inside Mission Control. sandbox="allow-scripts", no same-origin, no top-navigation.
-Talks to the host over postMessage with HMAC-signed capability tokens.
+• GCS half runs in a sandboxed iframe inside Mission Control: sandbox="allow-scripts", no same-origin, no top-navigation.
+It talks to the host over postMessage with HMAC-signed capability tokens.
+You write the GCS half in TypeScript.

 The host gates every privileged call against the manifest.
 A plugin that did not declare vehicle.command cannot send vehicle commands, and the operator must approve each declared permission at install time.